Are you convinced your baby hates the crib and will never, ever sleep there?

 It’s Not The Mattress Or The Crib Or…

-Your crib mattress is just fine.
-Your sheets are soft enough.
-Your baby isn’t scared of the dark or afraid to be alone, or any other reason you can think of for why your baby doesn’t like the crib.
+baby isn’t scared of the dark or afraid to be alone.
+Or any other reason you can think of for why your baby doesn’t like the crib.

 We always want a reason that our children aren’t sleeping and we can come up with some strange ones!

-I had the parents of a 3-month-old boy tell me that he had such bad nightmares that he simply couldn’t sleep unless he was held.
+The parents of a 3-month-old boy told me that he had really bad nightmares.
+So bad that he couldn’t sleep unless he was held.
 He hated his crib and had never slept in it even once.
 Guess what?
 In a few short weeks, this baby was sleeping like a champ, in his crib, with NO nightmares!
 Amazing!

 They Don’t Know How To Sleep